-Read on to learn all we know about this so far and to see if the Deutschlandticket would be right for you!
+Read on to learn all you need to know about this 49-Euro-Ticket and to see if it would be right for you!

 What is the Deutschlandticket?

-The Deutschlandticket (German for Germany Ticket) is the successor of the €9 ticket (yeah, it got a lot more expensive) that was offered last summer.
+The Deutschlandticket (German for Germany Ticket) is the successor of the €9 ticket (yeah, it got a lot more expensive) that was offered in the summer of 2022.

 The 9-Euro-Ticket was hugely successful – too successful to be truthful.
 It was so popular that trains were full to the point where the police had to evacuate some trains and basically train stations were a madhouse.

-However, as it isn’t quite as inexpensive it should hopefully not lead to complete pandemonium this time!
+However, as it isn’t quite as inexpensive it no longer leads to complete pandemonium!

 The basic principle is fairly simple: For one flat fee you will get a ticket that will allow you to use almost all trains, buses, subways etc. in Germany other than the really fast trains (IC, EC, ICE).
 There are some other exceptions but they are fairly minor.